Welcome to the Accord Platform Site

 Putting in a Hot Standby:

-The server redundancy option allows a second PC to act as a hot-standby auto-switchover backup for the Server PC.
-The selection of the functions as Primary and Partner and the linking is carried out using a drop-down, without any scripts.
-If the Primary fails the Partner will automatically provide information for the clients.
-Partner updates settings for objects automatically after a restart of the Primary.
-Partner will store logging data and transfer the logged data to the Primary PC SQL when the Primary PC returns and it on network again.
+A second PC can act as a hot-standby (auto-switchover) backup for the Server PC.
+The selection of the functions as Primary and Partner and the linking is carried out using a drop-down and search, once the two PC’s are on same network.
+If the Primary fails the Partner will automatically poll PLC’s and provide information for the clients.
+The Partner PC updates historical data in the Primary PC when it restarts.

 Quick Screenshot type introduction :